 Should you or your worker wish to make a claim for compensation, please complete the following requirements:

-• Provide the worker with a claim form (Form 2B) for completion
+- Provide the worker with a claim form (Workers' Compensation Claim Form) for completion

 GPO Box K772

 City Delivery Centre

 The table below shows the typical lifecycle of a workers compensation claim.

 This table is a simple description of the claims process, so you know what to expect if you need to make a claim.

 If a worker is injured, they should follow these steps to make a claim for workers’ compensation.

 - Immediately seek first aid and report the injury to their employer.